 Some of the above information is used to create summary statistics which allow us to assess the number of visitors to our site, identify what pages are accessed most frequently and generally, help us to make our site more user-friendly.

-We do not pass this information on to any third parties.
+We do not pass your personal information on to any third parties.

 Right of Access

-Any information held on computer is subject to the rights and obligations set out in the Data Protection Acts 1988 and 2003.
-You are entitled under this Act to obtain a copy of information which is kept on computer about you at any time.
+Any information held by the NLI is subject to the rights and obligations set out in the Acts.
+You are entitled under the Acts, subject to certain exemptions, to obtain a copy of any personal information the NLI holds about you at any time.
 The National Library of Ireland charge a fee of €6.35 for each request.
 To obtain a copy of this information please write to: Gordon Farrell, National Library of Ireland, No. 4 Kildare Street, Dublin 2 enclosing a cheque for €6.35.
 Further information on our obligations under the Data Protection Acts are contained in the Freedom of Information/Data Protection section of the website.

 Right of rectification or erasure

-You are entitled to have personal data corrected, if inaccurate, or erased if we do not have legitimate reason for retaining it.
+You are entitled to have personal data corrected, if inaccurate, or in certain cases, erased.
 If you wish to apply to correct or delete data, please write to Gordon Farrell, National Library of Ireland, No. 4 Kildare Street, Dublin 2 setting out the reasons for your request.
 This will be carried out within 40 calendar days of the receipt of your request.
 There is no charge for this service.

 We are committed to providing secure online services.
 Our web-servers are protected by firewalls and intrusion detection systems.
 These servers are not accessible from outside the room in which they are housed, access to which is restricted to authorised personnel only.
 We have also employed the services of independent security experts to advise us on the security of our systems.